Rupam-1/Movie_Ratings_Analysis/README.md

 }
 ```

-## Contribution

-Feel free to contribute by opening issues or submitting pull requests.
-Your feedback and suggestions are appreciated.

 ## Contact

-For any questions or inquiries, please email me at [your-email@example.com](mailto:your-email@example.com)
+For any questions or inquiries, please email me at [patwarirupam@gmail.com](mailto:your-email@example.com)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.